 When I watched the first episode of the series, I thought the animation in Snow White with the Red Hair looked rather nice.
 I especially loved seeing how lush the backgrounds looked.
 I was truly convinced that I was watching something that takes place in medieval times.
 While the characters have typical shojo designs, the artistry of the animators helps to make them not look as average as they might have.
 And as the series progresses, the quality of the animation doesn’t appear to noticeably decline in quality.

 I could also tell that Shirayuki would be a character that I would like.
 She is sweet, helpful, beautiful, and she also has agency.
 She’s not going to let people with sexist ideas push her around, and she’s willing to be her own independent person.
-And she retained a lot of these traits throughout most of the series, but becomes a little more willing to put her guard down around Zen after they acknowledge their feelings for each other.
+She retains a lot of these traits throughout most of the series but becomes a little more willing to put her guard down around Zen after they acknowledge their feelings for each other.

 The obsession over Shirayuki’s hair and her treatment by some in the court is very relatable to viewers, since it resonates so much with the various kinds of prejudice we see in the real world.
-But Shirayuki handles this all with grace and is able to hold her own.
+But Shirayuki handles this all with grace and can hold her own.

 While Snow White with the Red Hair is a shojo series that focuses on love and relationships, it never gets so sweet and sappy that it becomes saccharine.
 The viewer finds that they’re rooting for Shirayuki and Zen, and that by the end of the series, there’s a lot of payoff for liking these two characters so much.

-I enjoyed Snow White with the Red Hair very much.
+I enjoyed Snow White with the Red Hair a lot.
 In fact, I would have to say it was my favorite anime for the Summer 2015 season.
-I thought the ending of Episode 12 worked well as a way to end the first cour of the series.
+I thought the ending of Episode 12 worked well to end the first cour of the series.
 While it was a nice break after some of the drama in the episodes leading up to it, there’s still enough underlying tension there to make it clear that this story isn’t over yet.
-But I have to admit that I’m a little frustrated because I have to wait until January 2016 to see more and find out how this story will continue.